Render Pipeline Shaders 1.1 is now available with Linux support and other improvements

 If you want to test these improvements for yourself you can find them now on Github as before.

-We listen to feedback as much as possible, so keep raising issues on Github if you have any feature requests or think you may have found a bug.
+We listen to feedback as best as possible, so keep raising issues on Github if you have feature requests or think you may have found any bug.

-While you can still get in touch with us via your AMD representative, @GPUOpen on Twitter or @GPUOpen@mastodon.gamedev.place we have added an additional, more direct channel of feedback.
-By using this invitation link, you can join our Discord server and chat with the RPS team directly.
-We are happy to receive any feedback and may adjust our prioritization according to frequently requested features.
+While you can still get in touch with us via your AMD representative, @GPUOpen on @Twitter or @GPUOpen@mastodon.gamedev.place we have added an additional, more direct channel of feedback.
+By using this invitation link you can join our Discord server and chat with the RPS team directly.
+We are happy about any feedback and may adjust our prioritization according to frequently requested features.

 Florian Herick